ozana-buljan/lakescapes-app/README.md

 ->  ├── App.js # The root of the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
     ├── Utils
+    │     ├── places.js #arrays of locations
-    │     └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    │     └── mapStyles.js #custom styles for the map
     ├── Images
     │     └── (...) #images for the app
     └── index.js #This file is used for DOM rendering only.